Argo: Name

 Most accounts name the ship after her builder, Argus.
+The adjectival form is Argoan /ɑr'goʊən/, from Greek Ἀργῶος through Latin Argōus.

-Cicero suggested that it was named after the "Argives", a term commonly used by Homer for the Greek people of Argos.
-Diodorus Siculus reported that some thought the name was derived from an ancient Greek word for 'swift', which could have indicated that the ship was designed to move quickly.
+Diodorus Siculus records that some thought the name was derived from an ancient Greek word for "swift" to indicate that the ship was designed to move quickly.
+Cicero, the Roman senator and orator, proposed that it was named after the Argives, a name for the Greek people of Argos in the Peloponnese that was commonly used by Homer.

-The adjective, occasionally found, is Argoan /ɑr'goʊən/, from Greek Ἀργῶος through Latin Argōus.

-Legend

-Construction of the Argo
+Construction

 The Argo was constructed by the shipwright Argus, and its crew were specially protected by the goddess Hera.
 The best source for the myth is the Argonautica by Apollonius Rhodius.
 Argus was said to have planned or constructed the vessel with the help of Athena.
 The ship was built for travel in the open sea and designed to move quickly with the assistance of a sail.
 Apollodorus stated the ship had fifty oars, all of which were manned by the Argonauts.
+His description of the boat would place it as a forerunner or early version of a boat type that became known as a penteconter.

 The boat was built with a variety of wood from around the region of Greece.
 In Medea, Euripides mentions the oars were made from pine trees around Mount Pelion.
 Catullus later mentioned the boat was made out of fir-wood.
 The prow of the ship was also made with a special piece of oak from Dodona, an area sacred to Zeus.
 The oak was said to be able to speak with a human voice and could tell oracles.